Monday, 5 January 2015

 Bismillahir Rahmaanir Raheem

-ON ONE OCCASION, we were sitting at the Dastarkhan[1] and our Sheikh, Hadhrat Moulana Hakeem Muhammad Akhtar Saheb رَحْمَةُ اللهِ عَلَيْهِ was also present.
-One of the brothers dropped a tumbler and water spilt across the Dastarkhan.
+ON ONE OCCASION, we were sitting at the dastarkhan[1] and our Sheikh, Hadhrat Moulana Hakeem Muhammad Akhtar Saheb رَحْمَةُ اللهِ عَلَيْهِ was also present.
+One of the brothers dropped a tumbler and water spilt across the dastarkhan.
 On hearing the disturbance, Hadhrat Moulana رَحْمَةُ اللهِ عَلَيْهِ asked: “What happened?”

 Someone responded: “The glass fell.”